Travel Sacred India and her holy spiritual sites including the Golden Triangle, Northern India and the Himalayas

-Upon arrival, we will check into our hotel and have some free time to journal, etc., and integrate all that we have experienced thus far.
+Upon arrival, we will check into our hotel and have some free time to journal and integrate all that we have experienced thus far.

 March 9th – Monday – Day 5: Mathura Krishna Temple Complex/Agra

-Next, we visit Agra, situated in the ancient region Braj, forming part of India’s heartland, Uttar Pradesh.
+Next, we visit Agra, situated in the ancient region Braj, forming part of India’s heartland Uttar Pradesh.
 Braj is associated with the birth and early life of Lord Krishna.
 The city of Agra is situated on the west, or right, bank of the river Yamuna, south east of Delhi.
-The origin of Agra is shrouded in mystery, and its early history is to some extent uncertain; it was only in the time of Akbar that Agra city attained worldwide fame.
-Agra became one of the greatest and grandest cities of that time.
+The origin of Agra is shrouded in mystery, and its early history is to some extent uncertain; it was only in the time of Akbar that Agra city attained world-wide fame, becoming one of the greatest and grandest cities of that time.

-Upon arrival, we will check in at our hotel, and after a little rest we will have an opportunity to visit a Colonial style Indian home built in 1870.
+Upon arrival, we will check-in our hotel and after a little rest we will have an opportunity to visit a Colonial style Indian home built in 1870.
 Here, we will see how craftsmen are working with gold and silver wires doing embroidery.
-They have a 150-year-old elephant made of ivory on display, inlaid with ten thousand semi-precious and precious stones.
-Later, you will have a traditional home-cooked Indian dinner with the family members.
+On display they have a 150-year-old elephant made of ivory and inlaid with ten thousand semi-precious and precious stones.
+Later, we will have a traditional home cooked Indian dinner with the family members.